10th Lithuanian Uhlan Regiment: Polish-Soviet War

 By the summer of 1919, squadrons of the brigade were sent to the eastern front, to reinforce the Lithuanian–Belarusian Division in the ongoing Polish-Soviet War.
 The regiment fought in the territory of current Belarus, advancing from Baranowicze towards Minsk and Bobrujsk.
 In September 1919, the regiment was incorporated into 2nd Cavalry Brigade of the Polish Army.
 In the winter of 1919/1920, and early spring 1920, it fought in Polesie, around Mozyr.
 In May, during the Kiev offensive (1920), the regiment was ordered to reach the Dniepr river, which was achieved on May 8.
 After the Soviet counteroffensive, Polish forces withdrew, with the uhlans covering the infantry.

 On August 6, 1920, the regiment reached Siedlce, and for the remaining part of the month was engaged in heavy fighting against the advancing enemy.
 In September it fought with distinction in the Battle of the Niemen River.

 After the armistice of October 19, 1920, the regiment was located in the area of Dokszyce, where its flag, funded by Countess Julia Potocka, was handed to the officers in a parish church at the village of Parafianowo (November 4, 1920).
 For the remaining part of 1920 and 1921, the regiment was officially part of the armed forces of the Republic of Central Lithuania.
 It remained in the area of Braslaw until September 1922.

 Second Polish Republic

-In September 1922, 10th Uhlan Regiment was moved to Bialystok, where it remained until 1939.
+In September 1922, 10th Uhlan Regiment was moved to Białystok, where it remained until 1939.
 It was considered an elite cavalry unit, with officers from Finland and Sweden training there.
 Since 1925, 1st Squadron of Armoured Vehicles was attached to the regiment, and in 1932, a training squadron (Szwadron Krakusow) was formed in Wysokie Mazowieckie.